theDebugger811/theDebugger811.github.io/_posts/2020-03-27-IntroducingTrajnetpp.md

 Done Done
 =========

-I hope this blog provides you with the necessary kick-start of using TrajNet++.
+I hope this blog provides you with the necessary kickstart for using TrajNet++.
 If you have any questions, feel free to post issues on [Github](https://github.com/vita-epfl/trajnetplusplusbaselines).
 If you liked using TrajNet++, a token of appreciation to parth.kothari@epfl.ch would really go a long way for me ! :)